eraft-io/eraft/doc/eraft-vdb.md

 Vec stores a single vector, include vector id, vector data and additional comments:

 - vid:
-A unique identifier of your vector
+A unique identifier of your vector.

 - vdata:
+Vectorized representation of information in the physical world such as sound, video, and pictures.

 - vextra:
+The description information of the vector datam which is a json structure.

 ### Storage Cluster
+A distributed storage KV storage engine based on multi-raft and rocksdb, which supports the storage of a large amount of KV data.

 ### RestfulAPI

+Provide restful style OpenAPI for create Vecset, add Vec, search Vec with filtering.